phrohdoh/oraide/README.md

 ## actual project status

-Exposes functionality to [lex] [MiniYaml], a textual file format custom to OpenRA, into componentized, spanned lines which can be used to implement basic [linting], but not much else currently.
+Exposes functionality to componentize [MiniYaml], a textual file format custom to OpenRA, into spanned lines which can be used to implement basic [linting], but not much else currently.

 See the [running the command-line application] section of this file for more information.